yuanpaner/fs/note.md

 - [ ] write with different filenames
 Your program should be able to handle filenames no larger than 16 bytes
 And my question is more about the requirement, like if we add a file from the parent folder (../), which filename are we expected to use, "../filename", or just "filename" ?
+I think I got it.
+FYI.
+I use fs_ref.x to try that, and it shows, using "../filename", although I think it a little weird.
+In my opinion, the file in the virtual disk is an independent new file unrelated to the copied one, and we should remove the absolute path included in the filename.
+But for this assignment I think it understandable to keep it, for testing conveniently.

 - [X] write one small file
 - [X] write one large file
 - [X] write one large file out of boundary